GenSpectrum/LAPIS-SILO/doc/config.md

-Hard-coded values for a "Config" class should be read from its `ConfigSpecification`, in its constructor, rather than using the `=` syntax in the class definition, to maintain a single source of truth for both the help text and the actual run time.
+Hard-coded values for a "Config" class should be read from its `ConfigSpecification`, in its constructor, rather than using the `=` syntax in the class definition, to maintain a single source of truth for both the help text and the actual runtime.

 ## Code Overview